arun-kr-reddy/notes/computer_architecture.md

       C[i] = A[i] + B[i];
   }
   ```
-  - sequential (SISD): can be executed in a pipelined processor, OoO execution processor or superscalar/VLIW processor
+  - sequential (SISD): code implemented as-is, can be executed on a pipelined processor, OoO execution processor or superscalar/VLIW processor
   in OoO processor different iterations are present in the instruction window and can execute in parallel in multiple functional units (loop dynamically unrolled by hardware)
   - data parallel (SIMD): programmer/compiler generates a SIMD instruction to execute the same instruction from all iterations across different data
   can be executed on a vector or array processor
-  - multi-threaded (MIMD, SPMD): programmer/compiler generates a thread to execute each iteration, each thread does the same thing but on different data
+  - multi-threaded (MIMD): programmer/compiler generates a thread to execute each iteration, each thread does the same thing but on different data
   can be executed on a MIMD machine
   ![](./media/computer_architecture/multi_threaded_parallelism_example.png)
+- single program multiple data (SPMD): programming model where each processing element executes the same procedure on different data elements, procedures can synchronize at certain points in program using barriers, each program can execute a different control-flow path at runtime, run on MIMD hardware
+single instruction multiple thread (SIMT): execution model to run SPMD programs, Nvidia terminology
-- GPUs is a SIMD (SIMT) engine underneath, except it is programmed using threads not SIMD instructions
+- GPUs is a SIMD engine underneath, except it is programmed using threads (SPMD programmingmodel) not SIMD instructions
 each thread executes the same code but operates on a different piece of data, each thread has its own context, so can be treated/restarted/executed independently
-**warp (wavefront):** set of threads that execute same instruction (same `PC`) on different data elements, warp is essentially a SIMD operation formed by hardware, warp is Nvidia terminology & wavefront AMD
+**warp (wavefront):** dynamic grouping of threads that execute same instruction (same `PC`) on different data elements, warp is essentially a SIMD operation formed by hardware, warp is Nvidia terminology & wavefront AMD
+analogous to threads that run lengthwise in a woven fabric
+warps can be interleaved on the same pipeline (FGMT of warps)
 ![](./media/computer_architecture/gpu_warp.png)
 - example: SPMD on SIMT machine:
 ![](./media/computer_architecture/gpu_spmd_on_simt.png)